‘Words are sacred. If you get the right ones in the right order, you can nudge the world a little.’ (Tom Stoppard)

 Research study on violence against marginalised women in India, Bangladesh and Nepal

-: CREA, India
+Client: CREA, India

 Co-writing multi-country quantitative and qualitative research report on violence against sex workers, lesbian women and disabled women.
 Published in Reproductive Health Matters, December 2012.